Can A Negative Be A Whole Number

 Historical Context

 Historically, whole numbers were the first numbers humans used.
-Early humans needed to count objects, such as livestock or days.
+But early humans needed to count objects, such as livestock or days.
 These counting numbers were naturally positive and did not include zero or negative numbers.
 The concept of zero emerged much later, around the 3rd century BCE in Mesopotamia, and its inclusion expanded the number system to what we now call whole numbers.

 Mathematical Foundations